 Upcoming events and webinars:

-Farming Connect has created a timetable of webinars and activities on a daily basis to replace those that would’ve been taking place in person, click here to find out more.
+Farming Connect has created a timetable of webinars and activities on a daily basis.
+Click here to find out more.

 The DPJ Foundation free mental health awareness in agriculture sessions